mikenandi/event-app-frontend/README.md

 - Store is the folder that consists all states of the app.

 - Topbar is the folder that consist the topbar components of the app.

-- Unusedcompents explain by themselves that they have not been used in the project.

 - Typography is the component that shows all typograpy components used in the project.